matter-labs/zksync-web-era-docs/docs/dev/guide/custom-aa-tutorial.md

     const aaArtifact = await deployer.loadArtifact("TwoUserMultisig");

     // Deposit some funds to L2 in order to be able to perform L2 transactions.
-    // You can remove the depositing step if you know that the `wallet` has enough
+    // You can remove the depositing step if the `wallet` has enough funds on zkSync const depositAmount = ethers.utils.parseEther("0.001");
-    // funds on zkSync.
-    const depositAmount = ethers.utils.parseEther("0.001");
     const depositHandle = await deployer.zkWallet.deposit({
         to: deployer.zkWallet.address,